The coherent-state transformation in quantum electrodynamics coupled cluster theory: The CS Transformation in QED-CC

-By inspecting Eq.\eqref{eq.qedhf_energy}, we may alternatively follow the argument of Ref.\cite{haugland2020} that $\ket{\Phi_0,0_c}$ approximates the ground state of the CS-transformed polaritonic Hamiltonian, $\hat{U}^\dagger_z\hat{H}\hat{U}_z$, respectively.
-Both perspectives are obviously equivalent for the mean-field energy but differ already for other mean-field expectation values, which require the CS-transformation to parametrize the QED-HF reference state for properly transformed operators.
-We shall now extend this argument to the QED-CC approach and formulate the corresponding polaritonic ground state approximation via the mean-field reference in Eq.\eqref{eq.qedhf_ansatz}, which leads to
+By inspecting Eq.\eqref{eq.qedhf_energy}, we may alternatively follow the argument of Ref.\cite{haugland2020} that $\ket{\Phi_0,0_c}$ approximates the ground state of the CS-transformed polaritonic Hamiltonian, $\hat{U}^\dagger_z\hat{H}\hat{U}_z$.
+Both perspectives are obviously equivalent for the mean-field energy but differ already for other mean-field expectation values, which require the CS transformation to parametrize the QED-HF reference state for properly transformed operators.
+We shall now extend this argument to the QED-CC approach and formulate an alternative polaritonic ground state approximation via the mean-field reference in Eq.\eqref{eq.qedhf_ansatz} given by

-On the left-hand side, the exponentiated polaritonic cluster operator acts on the mean-field state in CS-representation in contrast to the right-hand side (\textit{cf.} Eqs.\eqref{eq.qedcc_energy} and \eqref{eq.qedcc_ansatz}), where the order of operators is interchanged.
-The inequality between both expressions results from the non-vanishing commutator
+On the left-hand side, the exponentiated polaritonic cluster operator acts on the mean-field state in CS-representation in contrast to the right-hand side, where the order of operators is interchanged (\textit{cf.} Eq.\eqref{eq.qedcc_ansatz}).
+We like to stress that the CS-transformation is explicitly included on the right-hand side since the inequality between both expressions results from the non-vanishing commutator

-between polaritonic cluster and CS-transformation operators.
-Since the CS-transformation enters the theory via the mean-field ansatz Eq.\eqref{eq.qedhf_ansatz}, the left-hand side of Eq.\eqref{eq.cs_qedcc_ansatz} seems to follow naturally for the QED-CC approach.
-Moreover, the energy expression resulting from the revised QED-CC ansatz, $\ket{\tilde{\Psi}^\mathrm{qed}_\mathrm{cc}}$, in Eq.\eqref{eq.cs_qedcc_ansatz} is given by
+between polaritonic cluster and CS transformation operators.
+The energy expression for the alternative QED-CC ansatz, $\ket{\tilde{\Psi}^\mathrm{qed}_\mathrm{cc}}$, in Eq.\eqref{eq.cs_qedcc_ansatz} is given by

-and accounts for the CS-transformation of \textit{both} polaritonic cluster operator \textit{and} polaritonic Hamiltonian.
-Thus \textit{all} photonic operators contributing to $\hat{H}$ and $\hat{Q}$ in Eq.\eqref{eq.qedcc_energy_renorm} are consistently transformed to the CS-picture in contrast to Eq.\eqref{eq.qedcc_energy}, where only photonic operators in the polaritonic Hamiltonian were subject to the CS-transformation neglecting effects of the non-zero commutator in Eq.\eqref{eq.commutator}.
+and accounts for the CS transformation of \textit{both} polaritonic cluster operator \textit{and} polaritonic Hamiltonian.
+Thus \textit{all} photonic operators contributing to $\hat{H}$ and $\hat{Q}$ in Eq.\eqref{eq.qedcc_energy_renorm} are consistently transformed to the CS-picture in contrast to Eq.\eqref{eq.qedcc_energy}, where only photonic operators in the polaritonic Hamiltonian were subject to the CS transformation.
+Moreover, since the CS transformation enters the theory via the mean-field ansatz Eq.\eqref{eq.qedhf_ansatz}, the left-hand side of Eq.\eqref{eq.cs_qedcc_ansatz} seems to follow naturally for the QED-CC approach while the right-hand side can be understood as an approximation (\textit{cf.} Appendix \ref{sec.renorm_qedcc_ansatz}).
+We shall later discuss an alternative perspective on the original QED-CC ansatz (\textit{cf.} Sec.\ref{sec.photon_basis_states}), which provides additional insight into the difference between both approaches.